laulin/femtorpc/README.md

 what is basically needed : compression and encryption.

 Compression is done with LZ4, one of the best compression algorithm with an amazing compression/speed ratio.
 In the other hand, encryption is done with Fernet, a state of the art of a set of cryptographic primitives used in the [right way](https://github.com/fernet/spec/blob/master/Spec.md).
 The only limitation here is you will need a 32 bytes binary key to operate.
-To make it short, they are many way to create a key (passord based, key derivation, key exchange, etc) and it is out of scope of this RPC.
+To make it short, they are many way to create a key (password based, key derivation, key exchange, random tokens, etc) and it is out of scope of this RPC.
+One important point : this key is called **private** key or **secret** key, because if must not be *public*.
+It must be protected and not disclosed.
+If the key is disclosed, your encryption will be useless anymore.

 client :